omertop2000/assignment3-3-frontend/README.md

 ## Development Team & Work

-This project was developed by **Omer Top** and **Partner Name** as part of Assignment 3.3.
+This project was developed by **Omer Topchi** and **Matan Isar** as part of Assignment 3.3.
 We implemented a comprehensive recipe management system with user authentication, recipe browsing, favorites, and family recipes functionality.

 Key features developed include user registration/login, recipe search with filters, personal recipe creation.
  The frontend uses Vue.js with Bootstrap for responsive design, while the backend is built with Node.js and MySQL.